Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Proofs of Theorems and

-in particular, in the case $R$, $r\in(0,\veps]$, we require the fact that $\tau\in[1-p,1)$.
+in particular, in the case $r\in(0,\varepsilon]$, we require the fact that $\tau\in[1-p,1)$.

-Recall that the Hausdorff $1$-content $\calH_1^\infty(A)$ of a set $A\subseteq X^{(\veps)}$ is given by
+Recall that the Hausdorff $1$-content $\mathcal{H}_1^\infty(A)$ of a set $A\subseteq X^{(\varepsilon)}$ is given by

-where the infimum is taken over all countable covers of the set $A$ by balls $B^{(\veps)}_i$ in $X^{(\veps)}$ with radius $r_i$.
-Moreover, if $A$ is connected, then its Hausdorff $1$-content is comparable to its diameter as follows.
+where the infimum is taken over all countable covers of the set $A$ by balls $B^{(\varepsilon)}_i$ in $X^{(\varepsilon)}$ with radius $r_i$.
+If $A$ is connected, then its Hausdorff $1$-content is comparable to its diameter, indeed,

-where the lower bound follows from \cite[Lemma 2.6.1]{BBI01} and the fact that $(X^{(\veps)},d^{(\veps)})$ is a geodesic metric space.
+where the lower bound follows from \cite[Lemma 2.6.1]{BBI01} and the fact that $(X^{(\varepsilon)},d^{(\varepsilon)})$ is a geodesic metric space.

-The following version of the capacity lower bound follows by an argument analogous to that of Lemma \ref{lem_lcap_LLC}.
+The following version of the capacity lower bound follows by an argument analogous to that of Lemma \ref{lem_lcap_Veps}.